 Community Land Trusts enable the community to own the freehold interest in land/buildings in perpetuity and are not-for-profit organisations.
 Whilst they are principally used to build/acquire locally affordable homes for rent or shared ownership, Community Land Trusts can also own other community assets such as a hall, shop, pub or communal land.
 Income from rent/service charges meets the management cost and offer an opportunity for local communities to buy other community assets.

 The key drivers for setting up a Community Land Trust tend to be a lack of locally affordable housing and to ensure local say and influence on rent policy, allocation policy and design.
 Typically, rent policy will be based on what people earn locally.

 The Parish Council maintains a link to the NHCLT through an appointed link Councillor, Cllr Alan Britten, who attends the meetings and reports back to the Parish Council.

-To find out more about Community Land Trusts, click on the link below to visit The National Community Land Trust Network website.
+To find out more about Community Land Trusts, click on the link below to visit the Community Land Trust Network website.

 Here are some links to local Community Land Trusts